DomoApps/Test-AI-Review/README.md

 - Code: Include code snippets within triple backticks for syntax highlighting, and use inline code formatting for short code references.
 - Links: Hyperlink external references with descriptive text.
 - Tone: Aim for a helpful and approachable tone, free of jargon unless necessary, while ensuring accessibility best practices are met.
+- Credentials/PII: Scrub all Personal Identifying Information, live Credentials, Cookies, or any other authentication information.
+Ideally these should be replaced with `<placeholders>`

 ### Guide / How To